beliven-it/quasar-app-extension-restboard/README.md

 ## CLI

-A CLI (Command-Line Interface) is provided out-of-box to add new resources to your app:
+A CLI (Command-Line Interface) is provided out-of-the-box to add new resources to your app:

 ```bash